siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007b Self-Refraction.md

 \bar u_{\mathrm{out}} = 2\bar u_{\mathrm{in}}.
 $$

-That doubled mean density is the local compression statement.
+That doubled mean energy density is the local compression statement.
 Equivalently, the branch obeys the flux-density relation

 $$